reidpr/quac/sphinx/pipeline.rst

 A fully populated data directory looks (in part) something like this:

 * :samp:`raw/` --- Raw text files direct from WMF.
+Note that some of these files contain breakage.

   * :samp:`2012/`